 To learn more about the North Carolina Zoo and its conservation programs visit their website.
 Check out the UNITE Project on the website The NC Zoo UNITE Project, The UNITE Project is funded by the NC Zoological Society and the NC Zoo as well as your donations.

 - The McCrary UNITE Club will use African drumming to help others learn more about our Ugandan partners and their culture.

 - We will help teach others about the importance of taking care of the environment.

 - We will do our best to make the world a better place for all living things.

 The McCrary UNITE Club has implemented a new environmental curriculum.
 We are participating in the engaging, hands-on Junior Master Gardener Program, (JMG).
-UNITE Club members will be Randolph County's first Junior Master Gardener Chapter.
+UNITE Club members are Randolph County's first Junior Master Gardener Chapter.
 Club members will have the opportunity to earn certificates and pins of recognition for work completed in the JMG Program.